 Important factors in facial aesthetics include symmetry and harmony between the facial features.
-For some men and women, an overly large, long, crooked, or ball-like nose may detract from their appearance and affect self-confidence.
+For some, an overly large, wide, long, or crooked nose may detract from their appearance and affect self-confidence.
 For this reason, rhinoplasty (or nose surgery) has been and remains among the most popular procedures to which patients turn to enhance their appearance.
 Rhinoplasty typically lands in the top 5 most popular plastic surgery procedures year after year, and on average, 220,000 Americans undergo rhinoplasty annually.

-At Aviva Plastic Surgery, we believe that looking beautiful can be done without compromising the features that make you unique.
-A facial plastic surgery specialist, Dr. Fishman is among the few plastic surgeons in the United States to offer both traditional and “preservation” rhinoplasty – a modern approach to the ever-popular nose job that offers less invasive surgery, faster recovery, and more natural-looking results.
+At Aviva Plastic Surgery, we believe that looking your best should not compromise the features that make you unique.
+A facial plastic surgeon and rhinoplasty expert, Dr. Fishman is among the few plastic surgeons in the United States to offer both traditional and preservation rhinoplasty – a modern approach to nose surgery that offers less invasive techniques, faster recovery, and more natural-looking results.
 Learn how either the traditional nose job or preservation rhinoplasty can help you feel more confident.

 Like traditional rhinoplasty, preservation nose surgery is a highly personalized treatment designed to improve the overall shape and size of the nose while ultimately improving overall facial aesthetics.
 However, the methodology and technique behind traditional and preservation rhinoplasty differ.